 How to Price a Home with Deferred Maintenance

 I always let my seller clients know that they need to price the home below what they would consider to be as-is-market value.
 For the reasons that we just discussed above, a buyer who views your property and sees $100,000 in needed deferred maintenance costs simply isn’t going to offer you the “after repaired” price of your home, minus $100,000.
 They’re going to offer less.
-But how much less?
-What’s the formula?

 Well, there isn’t a perfect, constant mathematical formula.
 However, I generally encourage my buyers to price their home with a price that takes off at least 150% of the price of repairs.
 That means that you would list your hypothetical $1,600,000 home for no more than $1,450,000.

 Yes, you can absolutely sell a home in the Bay Area that has some deferred maintenance issue, which is a very common in Silicon Valley due to the age of most housing stock.
 Additionally, there are benefits of pricing things lower.
 Not only does the buyer perceive a greater value, but you may be able to generate even more interest in your property.
 Remember, the three biggest factors in real estate are location, location, and location.
-If you competitively price your home, deferred maintenance and all, in a good neighborhood, the buyers will most certainly come pouring in.
+If you competitively price your home, deferred maintenance and all, in a good neighborhood, the offers will most certainly come pouring in.

 But what if you want to have your cake and eat it too?
 What if you want to sell your “bit of a fixer-upper” home for the move-in ready price?
 Can it be done?